San DiegoUber Accident Lawyers

 Speeding

-As long as the Uber app is running, the vehicle’s liability is covered by the company’s insurance policy.
-Liability coverage varies depending on whether passengers are in the vehicle.
+In California, rideshare companies such as Uber must purchase car insurance for their drivers and additional coverage for accidents.
+As long as the Uber app is running, the accident is covered by the company’s liability insurance policy.
+Rideshare insurance coverage varies depending on whether passengers are in the vehicle and is based on four different periods or stages.

 Period Zero